Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Limitations

 \section{Limitations}

 First, our work currently focuses only on the impact of optimization objectives on model performance.
 This means that the results of this study cannot be applied to analyze the impact of model architecture on model performance.
-Secondly, modifying the gradient-equivalent form of optimization objectives results in significant differences in the form of optimization objectives before and after modification.
+Secondly, we conduct experiments only on STS tasks in the domain of SRL, without extending to other ranking tasks or modalities.
+These areas are left for future work to explore.
+Lastly, modifying the gradient-equivalent form of optimization objectives results in significant differences in the form of optimization objectives before and after modification.
 To ensure consistency in form, one should make modifications based on observations and experience (see examples in Appendix~\ref{sec:appendix_ineffective_losses_modification}).